 Examples.
-The Peer Evaluation of Teaching for in-person teaching includes a 5-point Likert Scale (1 strongly disagree to 5 strongly agree) of the following categories: 1) The instructor spoke clearly and loudly, 2) I could understand what the instructor was saying, 3) The instructor explained unfamiliar vocabulary, 4) The lecture was well organized and followed a logical order, 5) The instructor gave interesting facts and examples, 6) The instructor's slides helped students understand the topic better, 7) Slide design and layout contributed to the effectiveness of the presentation (there were few or no distracting elements), 8) The instructor had engaging activities that reinforced concepts taught in the Lecture, and 9) Overall, I felt that the instructor's presentation was well done.
+The Peer Evaluation of Teaching for in-person teaching includes a 5-point Likert Scale (1 strongly disagree to 5 strongly agree) of the following categories:

+- a) The instructor spoke clearly and loudly - b) I could understand what the instructor was saying - c) The instructor explained unfamiliar vocabulary - d) The lecture was well organized and followed a logical order - e) The instructor gave interesting facts and examples - f) The instructor's slides helped students understand the topic better - g) Slide design and layout contributed to the effectiveness of the presentation (there were few or no distracting elements) - h) The instructor had engaging activities that reinforced concepts taught in the Lecture - i) Overall, I felt that the instructor's presentation was well done.

 The second part of the evaluation includes a summary letter regarding the observations pre-, during, and post-lecture delivery.

-The Peer Evaluation of Teaching for distance education courses includes a 4-point Likert Scale (Excellent, Good, Satisfactory, Needs Improvement) with comments of the following categories: 1) All content provided on the site is accurate, current and appropriate for the course/discipline, 2) Assessment strategy is clearly tied to learner outcomes, 3) Evidence of instructor distance education presences & interactions (e.g. discussion forums, online office hours, messages etc.) are appropriate for the needs and goals of the course.
-4) Evidence of timely instructor feedback, 5) Course is well designed.
-An appropriate variety of learning activities help achieve course objectives, and 6) Evidence of student-to-student interactions (e.g., discussion forums, blogs, wikis, groups) are appropriate for the needs and goals of the course.
-The second part of the evaluation includes a summary letter regarding the organization and content of the distance education course.
+The Peer Evaluation of Teaching for Distance Education protocol includes a 4-point Likert Scale (Excellent, Good, Satisfactory, Needs Improvement) with comments on the following categories:

+- a) All content provided on the site is accurate, current and appropriate for the course/discipline - b) Assessment strategy is clearly tied to learner outcomes - c) Evidence of instructor Distance Education presences & interactions (e.g., discussion forums, online office hours, messages etc.) are appropriate for the needs and goals of the course - d) Evidence of timely instructor feedback - e) Course is well designed.
+An appropriate variety of learning activities help achieve course objectives - f) Evidence of student-to-student interactions (e.g., discussion forums, blogs, wikis, groups) are appropriate for the needs and goals of the course.

+The second part of the evaluation includes a summary letter regarding the organization and content of the Distance Education course.

-3. Program-Level Outcomes are measured two ways by the indicators: 1) Courses that Involve Community-Based Practitioners, and 2) Courses that Employ Active Learning Techniques.
+3. Program-Level Outcomes - Selected Indicators: 1) Courses that Involve Community-Based Practitioners, and 2) Courses that Employ Active Learning Techniques